First Presbyterian Church of New Orleans: History

 On September 29, 1915, a disastrous hurricane destroyed the Lafayette Square church building except for rooms at the rear.
 Four hundred tons of debris were carted off.
 As before, rebuilding was swift, but it was decided to omit the upper portion of the spire.
 The congregation continued to worship on Lafayette Square until Easter Sunday, April 17, 1938.
-The federal government had indicated that it would like the site of the church for a new federal office building and the congregation decided to sell.
+The federal government had indicated that it would like the site of the church for a new federal office building, and the congregation decided to sell.
 The present site in uptown on South Claiborne Ave (only two years after being reclaimed from swamp land) was purchased.
 Part of the agreement was that furnishings and materials could be salvaged before the church was torn down.
-These were incorporated into the new church, including the organ, bell, pews, the stained glass windows except the one in the chancel, Benjamin Palmer’s marble topped communion table and his matching lectern are still in use, the four chairs and the settee in the chancel, millwork on the rear choir loft, and several marble plaques, one a memorial to the first preacher and another listing all of the pastors and their years of service.
+These were incorporated into the new church, including the organ, bell, pews, the stained-glass windows except the one in the chancel, Benjamin Palmer’s marble topped communion table and his matching lectern are still in use, the four chairs and the settee in the chancel, mill work on the rear choir loft, and several marble plaques, one a memorial to the first preacher and another listing all the pastors and their years of service.

 The church and the Palmer Hall education building to its left were dedicated Easter Sunday, April 9, 1939.
 An addition to connect the education building to the rear of the sanctuary was dedicated December 15, 1985.
 The Gothic style buildings built of brick with limestone trim, designed by Douglas Freret, sit on an entire square, bounded by Octavia, Jefferson, South Prieur Streets and South Claiborne Avenue.